The second cohomology of simple SL_3-modules: Proof of Theorem 1

 \begin{prop} Let $(a,b)\in X_1$.
-Then the non-zero values of $H^i(G_1,(a,b))^{[-1]}$ for $i=0,1,2$ up to duals are given below by their structure as $G$-modules:
+Then the non-zero values of $H^i(G_1,L(a,b))^{[-1]}$ for $i=0,1,2$ up to duals are given below by their structure as $G$-modules:

-where when $p=3$, $H^0(1,1)\cong \mathfrak g^*$ is the uniserial module with head $(0,0)$ and socle $(1,1)$ by \ref{strofind}. \end{prop} \begin{proof} By the linkage principle for $G_1$ we need only consider the weights which are $G_1$-linked to $(0,0)$ as listed above.
+where when $p=3$, $H^0(1,1)\cong \mathfrak g^*$ is the uniserial module with head $L(0,0)$ and socle $L(1,1)$ by \ref{strofind}. \end{prop} \begin{proof} By the linkage principle for $G_1$ we need only consider the weights which are $G_1$-linked to $(0,0)$ as listed in \ref{linkages}.

-For $i=0$, it is clear that $H^0(G_1,(a,b))\cong (a,b)^{G_1}\neq 0$ if and only if $(a,b)=(0,0)$.
-Also it is clear that $H^0(G_1,(0,0))=K$.
+For $i=0$, it is clear that $H^0(G_1,L(a,b))\cong L(a,b)^{G_1}\neq 0$ if and only if $(a,b)=(0,0)$.
+Also it is clear that $H^0(G_1,L(0,0))=K$.